Published 15 Apr 2026 Revived Smiles Blog: Exploring Dentures, Retainers, and Nightguards

 Visit Your Dentist Regularly

 Routine dental visits help ensure your dentures fit properly and remain in good condition.
-Your dentist can also professionally clean them and check for any issues.
+During these visits, your dentist can professionally clean your dentures and check for any issues.

 Watch for Signs of Wear and Tear